herropaul/herropaul/README.md

 ### Hi there 👋

-- :computer: I’m currently trying to mess around with VisionOS development...
+- :computer: I’m currently working on the League Global Power Ranking Hackathon
-- 🌱 I’m currently learning `Swift`, `SwiftUI` `Typescript` and `RealityKit` to build visionOS apps...
 - :man_technologist: My projects that I've worked is showcased on my website or found on my github [pnguon](https://www.pnguon.com/)

 # :desktop_computer: Technology and Tools